hms-dbmi/pic-sure-all-in-one/README.md

    - cd /usr/local/docker-config/pic-sure-all-in-one
    - ./start-picsure-redhat.sh

-- **Note**: If multiple users need to login to pic-sure-application we need to create one user and set as pic-sure user
+- **Note**: If multiple users need to login to pic-sure-application we need to create an user and set as pic-sure user